Sign In / Sign Out

 An experienced graduate student advises:

 For example, I received funding to present at the International Congress on Medieval Studies at Kalamazoo through the Arizona Center for Medieval and Renaissance Studies (ACMRS).
-Also, some conferences or associations offer graduate student awards - always check the conference websites for this sort of information.
+Also, some conferences or associations offer graduate student awards - always check the conference websites for this information.

 At this time, online students are not eligible for travel awards.
 See previous question about other travel award venues.